-Following the First Minister’s announcement that mainland Scotland will continue in lockdown possibly until the end of April 2021, the KCC Management Group of Aird Community Trust are, regrettably closing the Kirkhill Community Centre for the duration.
+Following the First Minister’s announcement on 10th March that mainland Scotland will continue in lockdown possibly until the end of April 2021, the KCC Management Group of Aird Community Trust are obliged to continue to keep the Kirkhill Community Centre closed for the duration.
 This includes the main hall and the Williamson Room.

-The MUGA can be booked for sports or exercise for 2 people aged over 12 from different households or any number of members of the same household.
+The MUGA can be booked for non-contact sports and organised group exercise for up to 15 adults or young people aged over 12 from any number of households.
 The Scottish Government are updating details of their Framework and we will continue to monitor these to ensure our facilities can open as soon as allowed.

-All existing bookings for February have therefore cancelled, the KCC Management Group will continue to monitor the Scottish Government’s announcement and our Booking Secretary (Liz Robertson) will make the appropriate arrangements with the Users.
+All existing bookings for March have therefore been cancelled, the KCC Management Group will continue to monitor the Scottish Government’s announcement and our Booking Secretary (Liz Robertson) will make the appropriate arrangements with the Users.

 Kirkhill Post Office remains open on Tuesday and Friday mornings to provide essential services.